JankMajesty/VDT_CBtest/pages/themes.md

 ## Southern Lost Cause Mentality

-One recurring theme in the Vicksburg Daily Times is the Southern Lost Cause Mentality.
-Originating from Edward Pollard’s 1866 book titled “The Lost Cause: A New Southern History of the War of the Confederates,” the term “lost cause” refers to the Southern belief that the Confederacy’s cause was not centered on slavery and was heroic in its ideals.
-Proponents of the “lost cause” mentality chose to revere these ideals in the Post-War era and emphasize the federal government’s oppression of the Southern states.
+The theme of the Southern Lost Cause Mentality is recurrent throughout The Vicksburg Daily Times.
+Originating from Edward Pollard’s 1866 book titled “The Lost Cause: A New Southern History of the War of the Confederates,” the term “Lost Cause” refers to the Southern belief that the Confederacy’s cause was not centered on slavery and was heroic in its ideals.
+Proponents of the Lost Cause mentality chose to revere these ideals in the Post-War era and emphasize the federal government’s oppression of the Southern states.

-This is evident in the outrage commonly depicted in articles and opinion pieces of the Vicksburg Daily Times over the military occupation of the South, and the treatment of former Confederate military members and the restriction of their rights, particularly their rights to hold public office.
+This is evident in the outrage commonly depicted in articles and opinion pieces of The Vicksburg Daily Times over the military occupation of the South, and the treatment of former Confederate military members and the restriction of their rights, particularly their rights to hold public office.

 **Explore the newspapers:**